-\mathbf{M} ore than 2.5 million children are raised by grandparents, aunts, uncles, siblings, other extended family and close family friends who step forward to care for them when parents are unable.
-Although data is limited, research shows parental substance use is the most common reason these grandfamilies come together to raise children who would otherwise go into foster care.2 With the rise in heroin and other opioid use, more relatives are raising children because the parents have died, are incarcerated, are using drugs, are in treatment or are otherwise unable to take care of their children.
+More than 2.6 million children are raised by grandparents, aunts, uncles, siblings, other extended family and close family friends who step forward to care for them when parents are unable.
+Although data is limited, research shows parental substance use is the most common reason these grandfamilies come together to raise children who would otherwise go into foster care.
+With the rise in heroin and other opioid use, more relatives are raising children because the parents have died, are incarcerated, are using drugs, are in treatment or are otherwise unable to take care of their children.
 The vast majority of children being raised by relatives live outside the formal foster care system.
-Yet the child welfare system relies heavily on relatives, so much so that 29 percent of all children in foster care are living with relatives.3
+Yet the child welfare system relies heavily on relatives, so much so that 32 percent of all children in foster care are living with relatives.

 After years of decline in the overall numbers of children in foster care, the numbers are rising.
-Experts say the opioid epidemic is responsible for this trend.4 Relatives are being asked to care for these children even more than before.
-In 2014, more than a third of all children who were removed from their homes because of parental alcohol and drug use 5 were placed with relatives.6 Yet the impact of parental substance use disorders on grandfamilies is not a new challenge.
-For decades grandparents and other relatives have provided an essential safe haven for children whose parents have been unable to parent due to alcohol use and each new drug epidemic - from crack cocaine to methamphetamines to opioids.
+Experts say the opioid epidemic is responsible for this trend.
+Between 2015 and 2016, the drug overdose death rate rose sharply, particularly among those of childbearing age.
+More than a third of all children who were removed from their homes because of parental alcohol and drug use were placed with relatives.
+Yet the impact of parental substance use disorders on grandfamilies is not a new challenge.
+For decades grandparents and other relatives have provided an essential safe haven for children whose parents have been unable to parent due to alcohol and other drug use - from crack cocaine to methamphetamines to opioids.